-No line should contain more than 66 characters.
+On average, no line should be longer than 66 characters.

-This is why LATEX pages have such large borders by default.

-That's why multicolumn print is often used in newspapers.
+This is why LATEX pages have such large borders by default and also why multicolumn print is used in newspapers.

 There are two similar environments: the quotation and the verse environments.
 The quotation environment is useful for longer quotes going over several paragraphs, because it does indent paragraphs.
 The verse environment is useful for poems where the line breaks are important.
 The lines are separated by issuing a \\ at the end of a line and a empty line after each verse.